3vm/dsn_verif/Ehgu_white_paper.md

 Jim Butler is a truck driver in Tennessee, USA.
 He has been driving for 20 years.
 But, recently is worried about his future in the age of self driving trucks.
 He is also passionate about trucks and the transportation industry.
 He is keen to upgrade his skills and be a part of companies that design self driving trucks.
 But his friends tell him that he needs to get an engineering degree in any of electrical, electronics or computer engineering.
 He has a family of five people and he cannot afford the fees of a full time or even a part time engineering degree.

-Viet Nguyen is the son of a fruit seller in Ho Chi Minh City, Vietnam.
-He is a curious teenager.
-He is fascinated by smartphones.
-By the age of 15, he managed to self learn Android apps programming.
-He has created widely popular apps targeted for Vietnamese population.
-He wants to do more.
-He is curious about the black slab like thing inside smartphones.
-He is interested to make these black slabs.
-But he is told that the black slab is a silicon chip and he needs to study for a six year engineering program to get a job designing chips.

-Cathy Jones is a young teenager in rural Wyoming.
-She is obsessed with anything electronic.
-By age 14, she created reverse camera gadget for her father’s 15 year old car.
-Her parents are from a middle class family with only very little money left to spend for her education.
-Cathy is keen on joining an electrical engineering program in a reputed university in California.
-But her parents cannot afford the tuition and dorm fees for four years.
-Undaunted by the lack of funds, Cathy starts working in a nearby fast food restaurant for minimum wage to accumulate enough funds to go to college.

 Olav Johnson is a senior principal engineer in Dallas Instruments.
 His company did a reorganization recently and shutdown his business of creating server processors.
 His entire team is now assigned to developing secure Internet of Things products.
 He is desperately looking for reference designs in elliptic curve cryptography and multiple input multiple output beam forming.
 But he is unable to find any easily usable material.
 The expectations from this Senior PE is high, so he is under a huge stress.

 Kevin Fukushima is an aspiring new employee in Sandsemi.
 He is assigned the role of designing a small FSM for analog circuit calibration.
 He completes that well but is overwhelmed by the sheer number of jargon used in his team – AES, DES, CSI, MPHY, DPHY, CPHY, PCIe, NVMe, IP-XACT, DC, PT, Wreal, HLS, Chisel, RISC-V, FPD-link, DPA attack, DDoS attack.
 He is not sure what to learn to develop in his career.

 Sandy Grove is the CTO of a large chip company.
 His son is a very hands-on and enthusiastic kid.
 His son has difficulty sitting in a class room for even 15 minutes.
 Sandy wishes his son enters the chip industry.
 Sandy is frustrated that the master's degree based hiring currently practiced in the industry means hands-on classroom hating hyperactive kids can't enter the chip industry workforce even though these hands-on kids would do great on real world projects.
 He cannot use his CTO position for a referral because that would raise doubts about nepotism.

-Madhavan is a very talented circuit design engineer in a leading semiconductor IP company.
-He has spent well over a decade designing standard cells.
-He is eager to do RTL design, but, his own company would not give him RTL design opportunity.
-He is frustrated on being stuck in a job not very interesting to him.

 Inspirational Stories
 ----------------------